 Amen.

-Like other Protestants, Lutherans believe that the Bible teaches that Christians should pray to God alone through Christ (Eph.
+Like other Protestants, Lutherans believe the Bible teaches Christians to pray to God alone through Christ (Eph.
 3:12; Heb.
 4:16).
 (Also see Do Lutherans Pray the Rosary?)

 - Believers have direct access to God: Ephesians 3:12, “In whom we have boldness and access with confidence through our faith in him.”
 (ESV)